tramitit/guides/en/spain/unemployment_benefit_application.md

 categories:
 - Spain
 date: '2024-06-07'
-description: Discover how to apply for unemployment benefits ('paro') in Spain after involuntary job loss.
-Learn about eligibility criteria and required documents in detail.
+description: Learn how to apply for unemployment benefits in Spain.
+Steps, requirements, and important details to secure your social security support while job hunting.
 draft: false
-meta_title: 'Unemployment Benefits (Paro) in Spain: Procedures & Requirements'
+meta_title: How to Apply for Unemployment Benefits in Spain - Guide 2023
-title: 'Unemployment Benefits (Paro) in Spain: Procedures & Requirements'
+title: How to Apply for Unemployment Benefits in Spain - Guide 2023
 translationKey: spain-unemployment_benefit_application
 ---

 ## Description
 ### What is it?